 Litigation.
 In January 2005, the Company was notified that it had been named as a defendant in a lawsuit filed in the U.S. District Court for the Eastern District of Louisiana on behalf of Total E&P USA, Inc. and several oil companies alleging that the Ocean America damaged a methanol pipeline in the Gulf of Mexico during Hurricane Ivan in September 2004.
 The lawsuit alleges that on or about September 15, 2004 the Ocean America broke free from its moorings and, as the rig drifted, its anchor, wire cable and other parts struck and damaged various components of the Canyon Express Common System curtailing its supply of methanol to and preventing production from several fields.
 The plaintiffs are seeking damages from the Company, including, but not limited to, loss of revenue, that are currently estimated to be in excess of \$100 million, together with interest, attorneys fees and costs.
-The Company has been notified by the plaintiffs that service of the lawsuit is being withheld at this time pending the outcome of discussions about the claims that plaintiffs would like to engage in with the Company's financial condition or results of operations.
+The Company has been notified by the plaintiffs that service of the lawsuit is being withheld at this time pending the outcome of discussions about the claims that plaintiffs would like to engage in with the Company.
+The Company is currently investigating this matter but does not believe that ultimate liability, if any, resulting from this litigation will have a material adverse effect on the Company's financial condition or results of operations.
 In addition, the Company has given notice to its insurance underwriters that a potential loss may exist with respect to this incident.
 The Company's deductible for this type of loss is \$2 million.